-In early 1992, a United Nations (UN)-brokered ceasefire halted the fighting, with disputed areas placed under UN supervision, and the international community recognized Croatia's independence.
-Over the next 3 years, an uneasv stalemate held in Croatia. though war flared in neighboring BiH. with providina Croatia some support to Bosnian Croats fighting both Bosnian Serbs and Bosnian
+In early 1992, a United Nations (UN)-brokered ceasefire halted the fighting, with disputed areas placed under UN supervision, and the international community recognized Croatia's recognized Croatia's independence.
+Over the next 3 years, an uneasv stalemate held in Croatia, though flared war neighboring BiH, with Croatia providina some support to Bosnian Croats fighting both Bosnian Serbs and Bosnian

 Muslims there.
 In 1995, Croatia recaptured most of the Serbianheld Croatian territories in an offensive known as Operation Storm, then expelled some 150,000 Serbs.
 Under international pressure, Serbian leader Milošević gave up all claims to Croatian territory in 1996, and by 1998, all the occupied territories were reintegrated into Croatia.
-With the 2002 withdrawal of UN troops, Croatia attained control of its territory.
+With the 2002 withdrawal of UN troops.
+Croatia attained control of its territory.
+Contemporary Croatia